UCSD-E4E/baboons-on-the-move/README.md

 # Contributing
 ## System Requirements
 This project only officially runs on Ubuntu 20.04.
-Other operating systems are compatibile through the use of Vagrant.
+Other operating systems are compatible through the use of Vagrant.

 ### Windows
 To run the project on Windows, please ensure you run the following command in an admin PowerShell